MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-networking-overview.md

 - Provides optimal Office 365 performance by optimizing route length.
 End user connections are dynamically routed to the nearest Office 365 entry point by the Microsoft Global Network's _Distributed Service Front Door_ infrastructure, and traffic is then routed internally to data and service endpoints over Microsoft's ultra-low latency high availability dark fiber.
 - Reduces the load on corporate network infrastructure by allowing local egress for Office 365 traffic, bypassing proxies and traffic inspection devices.
 - Secures connections on both ends by leveraging client endpoint security and cloud security features, avoiding application of redundant network security technologies.

+> [!NOTE]
+> The _Distributed Service Front Door_ infrastructure is a highly available and scalable network edge with over 130+ locations distributed geographically.
+It terminates end user connections and routes them efficiently within the Microsoft global network.

 For more information on understanding and applying Office 365 network connectivity principles, see [Office 365 Network Connectivity Principles](office-365-network-connectivity-principles#office-365-connectivity-principles).